dhbrand/Projects/Notes/january.md

     *   Talked with Ramona Wells about data linage
         *   Found a tutorial for RDataTracker provenance utility.
 Should work for Premium.
 3. Need to work on task management in the morning.

+# Moved to new task management system using HourStack/Asana/Todoist/GoogleCalender stack